Pichi Picún Leufú Hydro Power Plant (‘HPPL’)

 The HPPL plant started operating in the year 1999 under a 30-year concession.
-HPPL is located on the Limay river, in the Province of Neuquén.
-It has an installed capacity of 285 MW distributed in 3 Kaplan turbines, which represents 0.8% of Argentina’s installed capacity.
+Located on the Limay River, in the Province of Neuquén, it has an installed capacity of 285 MW distributed in 3 Kaplan type turbines, which represents 0.7% of Argentina’s installed capacity.
 The dam is made up of loose materials with a waterproof concrete side.
-It has a total length of 1,045 m, a total height of 54 m at the deepest point of the foundation, and a crest at 480.2 m above sea level.
-From 2000 to 2017, HPPL’s average annual generation was 973 GWh, with a generation record high of 1,430 GWh in 2006, and a record low of 494 GWh in 2016.
+It has a total length of 1,045 meters, a total height of 54 m at the deepest point of the foundation, and a crest at 480.2 meters above sea level.
+From 2000 to 2019, HPPL’s historical average annual generation was 961 GWh, with a generation record high of 1,430 GWh in 2006, and a record low of 494 GWh in 2016.
 HPPL’s concession is 100% owned by Pampa.

 The following chart shows certain relevant statistical data on HPPL: